GregRos/preszr/README.md

 <sup>1</sup><small> Inherited or non-enumerable keys are not copied.
 Symbol keys are copied though, if they are enumerable.</small>

 Some objects can't be encoded like this.
 For example, `Map` and `Set` use hidden internal data.
 Some of your objects might too.
 They also might depend on variables bound to closures or on the phase of the moon.

 For those objects, you'll need to write custom encoding logic.
 That's the `encodes` function and the `decoder` object.
-While you can have neither and just use the default behavior, if you specify one of them you have to also specify the other.
+While you can have neither and just use the default behavior if you specify one of them, you have to also specify the other.

 ## Encoding